 Slice and serve.
 Slice crosswise into thin pieces before serving.

 Make ahead: The tenderloin can be trimmed and rubbed up to 24 hours in advance.
-Remove from the refrigerator for 30 minutes before grilling.
+Remove from the refrigerator 30 minutes before grilling.

 Storage: Store leftovers in an airtight container in the refrigerator for up to 3 days.